maning/birds-mpbx-gljs/loading_geojson.md

 object to get fetch the file and display them into your map.

 * Open your `index.html` to a text editor.
-* Add the following code to after the xxx.
+* Add the following code to after the `var map ...` section.

 ```javascript
   map.on('load', function() {